SAN FRANCISCO (AP) — Hewlett-Packard Co.'s new CEO will start his job in a courtroom — and in the crosshairs of HP's new antagonist, Oracle Corp.

 The trial starts Nov.
 1, the same day Apotheker starts at HP.

-The biggest fireworks in the case seemed to have fizzled two months ago, when SAP said it wouldn't fight Oracle's central claim, that an SAP subsidiary stole valuable customer-support materials from Oracle and tried to use it steal customers.
+The biggest fireworks in the case seemed to have fizzled two months ago, when SAP said it wouldn't fight Oracle's central claim, that an SAP subsidiary stole valuable customer-support materials from Oracle and tried to use it to steal customers.

 But Apotheker's appointment at HP dragged the world's biggest technology company into the mix, and the trial will give Oracle's lawyers a chance to take a run at HP's new leader.